Statement of Policy

 One Campus Roles and Responsibilities

-- The ISO will classify departments and school personnel, groups, and resources into the applicable zones based on information access and usage.
+- The OIS will classify departments and schools personnel, groups, and resources into the applicable zones based on information access and usage.

 - WashU Information Technology will run the discovery process to ascertain the necessary information required to classify and implement the minimal controls and access.

 - WashU Information Technology and the school business unit’s IT staff will implement the minimal controls on the endpoints.

 - WashU Information Technology Networking will provision the applicable access into and out of the control zones.